thedpws/CommentClicker/README.md

 # CommentClicker
 this is a ripoff of cookie clicker lol.
 This is written using JAVA 9 and the UI in Javafx and fxml.
+This is an IntelliJ IDEA project.

 My Java version:
   java version "9.0.1"